jacklion710/rust-fundamental/src/l7/README.md

 ## Understanding Traits for Shared Behavior

-Traits in Rust allow us to define shared behavior in a way that can be abstracted over different types.
+First, a quick review of traits in Rust: Traits, allow us to define shared behavior in a way that can be abstracted over different types.
 This is similar to interfaces in other languages but with more power and flexibility.

 ### Defining and Implementing Traits